MST19711/A_digitalLogicBeganner_Lab/README.md

 - lab6: VGA driver (and a calculator get input from PS2 keyboard and display on VGA).
 Attention, some code (may in VGACtrl.v) about VGA is design for [NVBoard](https://github.com/NJU-ProjectN/nvboard) emulator, please check if it can run on your physical VGA device!!!!!
 - lab7: simple RAM
 - lab8: A simple single cycle CPU, support a subset of RISC-V.
 - lab9: A simple pipeline CPU.
-Implementation has some bugs, and it dont work.
+Implementation has some bugs, and it don‘t work.
 Sorry.
 - lan10: A Combination of lab5, lab6, lab7 and lab8, and a simple c program can be complied and worked on the circuit.

 For lab from lab6 to lab10, you can easily use [NVBoard](https://github.com/NJU-ProjectN/nvboard) to test the design by add path of [NVBoard](https://github.com/NJU-ProjectN/nvboard) on your computer to $PATH and run `make run` at corresponding lab path (for example, for lab6, at `A_digitalLogicBeganner_Lab/digital_logic_exp/lab6`).